Many of us tend to feel insecure.

 3. Don’t be afraid to fail

 If you engage in anything worth doing, then it’s hard.
-When it’s hard, you are not going to succeed right away.
+When it’s hard, you will not succeed right away.
 Depending on the goal you are after, the results may be days, months, or even years in the future.
 The path to your success goes from one learning experience to another.

 Don’t aim to fail, but move quickly and try different options.
 When you do this, then you will inevitably fail in most things that you try, but you will zero in on those methods that work for you.